Arcadia-Science/2023-amblyomma-annotation/validation/README.md

 # Validation of Predicted Gene Models

 The two main validations of the predicted gene models/proteins will be through BUSCO lineage calculations and comparisons of protein content to other tick species.
+Below shows the BUSCO results from the resulting set of proteins and instructions for running the `DIAMOND blastp` workflow to determine alignment lengths of homologous proteins in other tick species.

 ## BUSCO validation for each proteome set
 `BUSCO` was ran against the set of proteins predicted from the output of Augustus and Evidence Modeler (which takes the set from Augustus and refines further), and the original set of proteins predicted from Augustus only using the Isoseq reads as hints, all with the command: